google/WebFundamentals/src/content/en/updates/2017/04/getinstalledrelatedapps.md

 Ensure that your Web App Manifest has the correct package name for your locally installed App.
 When you deploy your Android App, make sure that you update the site property value to be the correct URL for your site.
-The most efficient way to manage this is through your product flavours (Release, Debug, etc) which allows you to specify different resource files based on the build target, meaning that your Release target will only ever contain your live domain.
+The most efficient way to manage this is through your product flavours (Release, Debug, etc.) which allows you to specify different resource files based on the build target, meaning that your Release target will only ever contain your live domain.